oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-04-vulnerabilities.md

 Under investigation (`under_investigation`) of value type Products (`products_t`) represents that it is not known yet whether these versions are or are not affected by the vulnerability.
 However, it is still under investigation - the result will be provided in a later release of the document.

+Unknown (`unknown`) of value type Products (`products_t`) represents that it is not known whether these versions are or are not affected by the vulnerability.
+There is also no investigation and therefore the status might never be determined.

 #### Vulnerabilities Property - References